 Introduction

-Organisations wishing to exchange messages with the Central Switching Service (CSS) must first become a CSS User in accordance with the process in the Qualification and Maintenance Schedule and this REC Schedule.
+Organisations wishing to exchange Market Messages with the Central Switching Service (CSS) must first become a CSS User in accordance with the process in the Qualification and Maintenance Schedule and this REC Schedule.

-This is optional for Metering Equipment Managers, Data Aggregators, Data Collectors, Meter Asset Providers and Shippers, as they only receive messages from the CSS Provider.
+Becoming a CSS User is optional for Metering Equipment Managers, Data Aggregators, Data Collectors, Meter Asset Providers and Shippers, as they only receive Market Messages from the CSS Provider.

 Once an organisation has become a CSS User, all rights and obligations set out in this REC Schedule shall apply until such time as the organisation ceases to be a CSS User in accordance with Paragraph 8.